-Cash Flow and Profit are two concepts that are often misunderstood, particularly by business owners who are unfamiliar with the accounting techniques used for recording Sales and “Accounts Receivable” when running a business.
+Cash Flow and Profit are two concepts that can be confused, particularly by business owners who are unfamiliar with the accounting techniques used for recording Sales and “Accounts Receivable” when running a business.

 It is possible to make a Profit and still be caught in a cash flow bind.
-And the cash flow problem could put you out of business in spite of the profit.
+And cash flow problems can put you out of business in spite of making a profit.

 Cash Flow is Very Different from Profits